shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/custom-pallet.md

 For reference, some of the most popular prebuilt pallets can be found [on the Substrate developer site](https://substrate.dev/docs/en/knowledgebase/runtime/frame#prebuilt-pallets).

 ## FRAME v1
-FRAME is the framework to develop pallets, it comes with set of libraries and modules to get started.
+FRAME is the framework used to develop pallets, it comes with set of libraries and modules to get us started.
 Following is the skeleton of a FRAME based pallet:
 1. Imports and Dependencies

 The pallet supports the use of any Rust library which compiles with the `no_std` flag.

 ``` rust
 use support::{decl_module, decl_event, decl_storage, ...}
 ```

 2. Runtime Config Trait

 All of the runtime types and consts will go in here.
 If the pallet is dependent on other pallets, then their configuration traits should be added to the inherited traits list.

 ```rust
 pub trait Config: frame_system::Config { ... }
 ```

 3. Runtime Events

 Events are a simple means of reporting specific events that have happened which users, dApps and/or block explorers would find interesting and otherwise would be difficult to detect.

 Read more about [Runtime Events](https://substrate.dev/docs/en/knowledgebase/runtime/events)

 ```rust
 decl_event! { ... }
 ```

 4. Runtime Storage

 This allows for type-safe usage of the Substrate storage database, so you can keep things around between blocks.

 Read more about [Runtime Storage](https://substrate.dev/docs/en/knowledgebase/runtime/storage)

 ```rust
 decl_storage! { ... }
 ```

 5. Runtime Errors

 This is an enum that allows us to define custom error types which could be called from the runtime module.

 ```rust
 decl_error! { ... }
 ```

 6. Runtime Module

 This defines the `Module` struct that is ultimately exported from this pallet.
 It defines the callable functions that this pallet exposes and orchestrates actions this pallet takes throughout block execution.

 ```rust
 decl_module! { ... }
 ```

 We will now take a look at how to build our pallet within this framework.

 [More details about FRAME](​​https://substrate.dev/docs/en/knowledgebase/runtime/frame)